 Naturally with it being about 5pm on a Saturday night and i’m sure all the local students were still in bed sleeping off last nights hangovers, it was relatively quite and we seemed to be the youngest people in there however were greeted with a warm welcome and there was plenty of comfy places to sit.
 As you walk in the main doors the bar is directly in front of you with some booths to sit at to the left and a larger more spacious dining room style area to the right.

 Drinks wise, remember it’s a student bar so there are loads of ‘2 jagerbombs for a fiver’ type offers and the only beer they had was John Smiths (although had more crafty stuff in bottles) couldn’t fault the wine though which was reasonably priced but tasted more high end (it was nice and cold too!).
 We weren’t eating on this occasion but the food menu did look lovely and from the food we saw come out the portions were decent.
-Overall it reminded me a lot of The Longsdale in West Jesmond (which I highly rated).
-I’m sure if this was my local we’d be down most weekends to check out the life music.
+Overall it reminded me a lot of The Lonsdale in West Jesmond (which I highly rated).
+I’m sure if this was my local we’d be down most weekends to check out the live music.

 Address: 88 Chester Road, Sunderland SR2 7PR